HarryW217/HarryW217/README.md

 In 2023 I received my certification in Software Development with the Northcoders Bootcamp, where I learned JavaScript, HTML, CSS, and a whole host of technologies.
 In addition, I am learning Python!
 I am thrilled to be on this exciting journey.

-`What am I up to right now?`: I am currently building a Python/Flask application, and I am building a Chess game using Python and Pygame!
+`What am I up to right now?`: I am currently building a Python/Flask application and a Chess game using Python and Pygame!
+I am also improving my Python knowledge via Free Code Camp.

 `Fun fact`: I love Doctor Who